We are delighted that our school has a good level of attendance and we would like it to continue to improve.

 R A Butler Academy will no longer be authorising term time holidays.
 If you choose to take your child out of school for holiday it will be classified as an unauthorised absence and the school will take appropriate steps with the Missing Education and Child Employment Service which may result in a penalty notice being issued.

-Should you wish to request a term time leave of absence please complete the Leave of Absence request form and return it to the office as soon as possible.
+Should you wish to request a term time leave of absence please complete the Leave of Absence request form via the link below: